 Time of year

 Tree services are seasonal.
 If you can wait until the colder months or off-season, you will get a better price on the cost of Crepe Myrtle removal.
 Tree services have far less work in winter and will bid lower prices to secure work.
 When demand is low, but the supply of tree services remains the same, prices fall.

 Should I prune Crepe Myrtle trees?

 Pruning is one of the recommended ways of maintaining the Crepe myrtle tree.
-Correct pruning helps to mould the tree into a well-shaped tree with more blooms that are held upright on strong stems.
-It also helps the flowers to arrive earlier than do those on unpruned or mispruned plants.
+Correct pruning helps to mold the tree into a well-shaped tree with more blooms that are held upright on strong stems.
+It also helps the flowers to arrive earlier than those on unpruned or mispruned plants.

 What's the best time of year to prune Crepe myrtle trees?

 The best time to prune the crepe tree is late winter to early spring when it’s leafless.
 At this time, you can easily see all the branches and prune them correctly.
 Since it blooms on new growth, pruning won’t reduce the blooming but rather increase it.